enso-org/enso/doc/semantics/specification/semantics.md

 - When a type `a` is wrapped in a `Suspended`, it is turned into a thunk.
 - A value of type `Suspended a` may be forced to execute the suspended computation and thereby obtain an `a`.

+This forcing can take place in two ways:

+- The user calls the standard library function `force : Suspended a -> a` on the value.
+- Automatically, at a site where its evaluation is demanded.
+The algorithm for this is simple.
+If a value of type `Suspended a` is provided in a location that expects a value of type `a`, the compiler will insert an implicit call to `force` to produce the `a`.

 > The actionables for this section are:
 >